How the 13th Floor Elevators Shook Things Up on ‘Psychedelic Sounds’

-A lot has changed in the five decades since the 13th Floor Elevators added some drops to psychedelic music, but one thing remains the same: the power, beauty and insanity of their debut album, The Psychedelic Sounds of the 13th Floor Elevators.
+A lot has changed in the decades since the 13th Floor Elevators arrived on the scene, but one thing remains the same: the power, beauty and insanity of their debut, The Psychedelic Sounds of the 13th Floor Elevators.

 In the couple years after the big bang of the British Invasion, rock 'n' roll exploded in a variety of directions.
 From beat to pop, from folk rock, to blues rave-ups, it all happened quickly.
 The first traces of psychedelic music could be found in recordings by Donovan, the Beatles, the Rolling Stones, the Kinks and the Yardbirds.
 But the 13th Floor Elevators were arguably the first genuine, full-fledged psychedelic rock 'n' roll band.

-From the opening riff of "You're Gonna Miss Me," the album is an unhinged psychedelic ride, musically and lyrically.
+From the opening riff of "You're Gonna Miss Me," The Psychedelic Sounds of the 13th Floor Elevators is an unhinged ride, musically and lyrically.
 The garage-band blast of that first track became a template for future generations of primal rockers that followed.
 Released as a single prior to the album, it even dented the Billboard charts, reaching No. 55.

-"People in Austin were experimenting with psychedelics as early as 1961," recalled songwriter and band ally Powell St. John.
+"People in Austin were experimenting with psychedelics as early as 1961," songwriter and band ally Powell St. John later recalled.
 "In fact, there was an earlier generation of counter culture types who, I am sure, were experimenting with them even earlier than that.
 We all read Huxley's Doors of Perception and Drugs and the Mind by Dr. Robert S. DeRoffs.
 This is what provided the philosophical underpinnings for the Elevators and their music."

 Listen to the 13th Floor Elevators Perform 'Roller Coaster'